May today there be peace within.Teresa of Ávila

-Presumably you had some intention going into this Lenten commitment to reflect a bit.
+Presumably, you had some intention as you entered into this Lenten commitment of reflection.
 If you’re anything like me, the experience of doing something regularly (most every day) provided a framework for something you may now call a practice.
 Give yourself that.
 And thanks for giving me this gift, this discipline, this opportunity to think about my own ways.
-More challenging than expected, but kinda the idea; what growth opportunity doesn’t have a little wrestling (ask the Butterfly!)
+More challenging than expected, but that was the idea.
+What growth opportunity doesn’t have a little wrestling (just ask the butterfly!)?

 Holy Week.
 And the Easter story.

-On his journey, Jesus role modeled forgiveness and accountability, assertiveness and kindness, fear and fortitude.
-He maintained Peace amongst what must’ve seemed like living hell.
-Pretty much the yin and yang of the human experience: unthinkable challenge, with many lessons and blessings in the midst of it.
-And an Easter story, with the promise of a hopeful ending.
+On his journey, Jesus modeled forgiveness and accountability, assertiveness and kindness, fear and fortitude.
+He maintained Peace amongst what must have seemed like living hell.
+In essence, the yin and yang of the human experience: unthinkable challenge with many lessons and blessings in the midst of it.
+And an Easter story with the promise of a hopeful ending.

 “I Am,” he said, over and over and over.
-Buddha, Krishna, and Lao Tzu all said the same things, with the same messages to get to peace.
+Buddha, Krishna, and Lao Tzu all said the same things, with the same pathways to peace.
 Same destination, different ways to get there.

 Hallelujah.
-What a slog fest 40 days, and life, can be!
-The kinda good news: You are not alone.
-To some degree misery loves company, or we like to know others have gone through similar experiences to ours and survived.
-Jelaluddin Rumi, a 13th Century mystic & poet wrote;
+What a slog fest 40 days (and life) can be!
+The sorta good news?
+You are not alone.
+To some degree, misery loves company.
+We like to know others have endured similar experiences to ours and survived.
+Jelaluddin Rumi, a 13th Century mystic & poet, wrote: